asdfx86/PicPresenterPlus/README.md

 - Graphics, styled text (outline, shadow, gradient fill, glow, 3D, etc...)
 - Gapless audio, seamless playback...
 - Eventually, I plan to make this program into a fully-fledged broadcast-grade multimedia presentation software for use in the home, church, and school.
 The workplace and businesses has had too much of their technology love, so we're catering a prosumer market.
+## The Future - 2024 Update
+Portions of this code will be selected as a candidate for the av-mpc project as being internally conceptualized.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: